Editorial compare

 Primary working style

-Bolt leans Prompt-first hosted app generation, while Replit leans Browser-native coding, collaboration, and deploy flow.
+Bolt leans Prompt-first hosted app generation, while Replit leans Browser-native coding, collaboration, security, connectors, and deploy flow.

 Bolt